nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-ToplevelController.md

 | GPIO_PE6              | 1     |
 | LCD_BL_PWM            | 1     |

+The computation speed and minimum system specification requirements are discussed below in the software analysis portion of this document.

 ## Software Analysis - Processing Capabilities and Possible/Probable Software Solutions

 This section covers using ROS as a communication framework, and not using the SLAM packages which are available within ROS.
 ROS will be used for hardware abstraction, low-level device control, functionality implementation, process-to-process messaging, and package management.
 ROS, in the way it will be implemented on the top-level controller, uses a [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) communication protocol.